LanGuipeng/frozenHE2IHC/README.md

     - [ ] Upload the PyTorch source
     - [ ] Edit how to use code

-🔊 We will soon reveal codes and how to use thses!
+🔊 We will soon reveal codes and how to use these!